 9. Ferry ride to Ile Sainte Marguerite from Cannes followed by a walk along la Croisette to find the stars’ handprints.
 Everybody loves a boat ride, right?
 The ferry across to the island of Sainte Marguerite takes 15 minutes, just long enough to get salt spray on your face but not feel sick!
 The island itself is home to a 17th century fort where the man in the iron mask was imprisoned, a bird reserve, beautiful rocky coves and majestic umbrella pines all linked by shady walking paths suitable for pushchairs.
 There is a restaurant and a snack bar (not always open, depends on the season) but this is the perfect place to take a picnic and spend a day on your own little beach, paddling, rock pooling or swimming away from the crowded beaches along the coast.
 Once back in Cannes, if you have the energy stroll along the famous Croisette seafront boulevard, eating ice-creams and search for the hand-print of the pink panther (I think that should be paw print!)
 Film stars have had their handprints immortalised around the Palais des Festivals where the Cannes Film Festival takes place every year and amongst them, if you look carefully, you’ll find the famous feline.

 10. Marineland, the biggest marine life theme park in Europe with dolphin, orca & seal shows, sharks, rays, penguins and polar bears.
-I hesitated whether to include this as it's not really my kind of thing but I was reasonably impressed after my first visit, having discovered that a lot of important research is also carried out here.*** There is no doubt however that children love the shows particularly the playful dolphins and spectacular killer whales.
-It can get very crowded so once again my tip is to arrive as it opens in the morning and prepare your visit ahead, checking the times of the various shows so as not to miss out.
+I hesitated whether to include this as it’s not really my kind of thing but I was reasonably impressed after my first visit, having discovered that a lot of research is also carried out here, however I personally don’t like seeing large marine animals in captivity.*** It can get very crowded so once again my tip is to arrive as it opens in the morning and prepare your visit ahead, checking the times of the various shows so as not to miss out.
 It is possible to take your own picnic or eat at one of the many cafés and restaurants.